MaxLSB/volleyball-hand-signals-recognition/README.md

   - **Substitution :** the process of replacing one player on the court with another player from the bench
   - **Neutral :** Neutral position of the referee

-The data creation process is time-consuming, so the dataset is small.
+The data creation process is time-consuming, because each action is associated with a sequence of frames (and thus with the corresponding key feature values for each frame), so the dataset is small.
 As a result, I focused on detecting a limited number of actions for now.
 _(The results are still good because the key features of the chosen actions are very distinct from one another.)_

 # Installation ✨